safurrier/safurrier/README.md

 Currently an ML data scientist at Discord.

 - 🔭 I’m currently working on using ML to make things better at Discord.
-- 🌱 I’m currently learning MLOps best practices and applying ML.
-Also the latest and greatest in the NLP space, particularly HuggingFace + Sentence Transformers.
-Getting sucked into the generative art space with things like Stable Diffusion.
+- 🌱 Implementing MLOps best practices and building LLM applications.
 - 📫 How to reach me: safurrier@gmail.com
 - 😄 Pronouns: He/Him